 — Jason Lohn, Gregory Hornby and Derek Linden, NASA Ames Research Center.
 An Evolved Antenna for Deployment on NASA’s Space Technology 5 Mission, in Genetic Programming Theory and Practice II, Springer (2005). doi.org/10.1007/0-387-23254-0_18

 On John Holland: Holland’s central arguments — that evolutionary search implicitly processes far more information than the explicit solutions being evaluated, and that this implicit parallelism gives genetic algorithms their power — are developed across chapters 2 through 6 of Adaptation in Natural and Artificial Systems (University of Michigan Press, 1975; MIT Press second edition, 1992).
-The ideas are not reducible to a single extractable sentence without loss of their mathematical content and are therefore not quoted in brief here.
+The ideas are not reducible to a single extractable sentence without loss of their mathematical content, and so are not quoted in brief here.
 The primary text is available via MIT Press.

 Frequently Asked Questions